2018 NFL Thanksgiving Schedule, how to watch, stream: Three great division rivalry games, Bears-Lions on CBS

 Bears at Lions (12:30 p.m.
 ET, CBS)

 This has turned into a rematch of an ugly game from Week 10 -- the Bears mostly manhandled the Lions before Detroit made a late comeback to pull within 12 points.
-Matt Nagy has his team in great shape, sitting at 6-3 and in first in the NFC North.
-With two games remaining against the Vikings, Chicago doesn't have a whole lot of room for error if it wants to win the division, making this road trip to Detroit a pretty enormous matchup.
-The Lions, who are struggling badly this year and fell to 3-6 after losing to Chicago, have been impressive on Thanksgiving in recent years, going 4-1 over the last half decade.
+Matt Nagy has his team in great shape, sitting at 7-3 and in first in the NFC North.
+Chicago doesn't have a whole lot of room for error if it wants to win the division, making this road trip to Detroit a pretty enormous matchup and they'll be without starting quarterback Mitchell Trubisky as Chase Daniel is likely to start.

-Defensively they leave a lot to be desired right now: Detroit ranks 28th in points per game allowed and 27th in yards per play allowed.
-Both teams have new coaches, with Matt Patricia leaving the Patriots to join the Lions and Matt Nagy leaving the Chiefs to join the Bears.
-Patricia's team is probably a long shot to make any sort of playoff run at this point -- they even dealt Golden Tate at the traded deadline -- but holding serve at home against a dangerous Bears team would be a nice little injection of hope for a beat-up fanbase

-The Bears want Mitchell Trubisky to keep developing; he already lit up Patricia's defense in Nagy's scheme and the return of Allen Robinson, who has been battling a groin injury, benefited his game greatly.
+The Lions, who are struggling badly this year got a much-needed win against the Panthers to improve to 4-6 and have been impressive on Thanksgiving in recent years, going 4-1 over the last half decade.
 Chicago needs this game to keep making a run at an NFC wild card as well as the NFC North title.

 Redskins at Cowboys (4:30 p.m.
 ET, FOX)

-Enormous implications in this game for the playoffs, as Dallas decided to pull an Undertaker and rise right back up off the mat and into the NFC East and NFC wild card discussion with a victory in Week 10 over the Eagles in Philadelphia.
-That game sent both those teams to 4-5, while the Redskins went down to Tampa and surprised some people, picking up a victory despite -- giving up 500 yards! -- and moving to 6-3.
-Heading into Week 11 they were two games clear of their division rivals and could potentially deliver a knockout blow to Dallas with a win on Thanksgiving in Jerry World.
+Enormous implications in this game for the playoffs, as Dallas decided to pull an Undertaker and rise right back up off the mat and into the NFC East and NFC wild card discussion with a victory in Week 10 over the Eagles in Philadelphia and Week 11 in Atlanta.
+The Cowboys are now 5-5 and just one game behind the Redskins (6-4) in the NFC East after Washington lost a game to Houston and their quarterback, Alex Smith, for the season.

 This is a pretty ideal way to shake off a turkey/gravy coma.